What is Brain Tumor?

 - No Chickenpox History: As per one study, people who never had chickenpox are more likely to develop brain tumors.

 Finding the exact cause behind brain tumors is not possible.
 But there are some conditions that can lead to the abnormal growth of cells in the brain.
 Some of the possible brain tumor causes include:

 - Radiation therapy, which is used to treat brain cancer, can cause brain tumors 20 to 30 years later.

-- Some inherited conditions such as ineurofibromatosis, Von Hippel-Lindau syndrome, Turcot syndrome and Li-Fraumeni syndrome are often linked to brain tumors.
+- Some inherited conditions such as neurofibromatosis, Von Hippel-Lindau syndrome, Turcot syndrome, and Li-Fraumeni syndrome are often linked to brain tumors.

-- Imaging Tests: The neurologist will conduct imaging tests like CT Scan or MRI to evaluate the tumor through detailed pictures of the head.
+- Imaging Tests: The neurologist will conduct imaging tests like CT scans or MRI to evaluate the tumor through detailed pictures of the head.

 - Radiation Therapy: When surgeries are not an option, doctors can choose radiation therapy.
 This treatment uses high-energy beams to kill tumor cells.

 - Chemotherapy: This treatment uses drugs to remove cancer cells.
 It is mostly used after surgery to destroy the remaining cancer cells.